 - Exposing a health-check API call for the app, which is being monitored closely.

-- Sending-out similar calls to assess the availabilty of third-party applications.
+- Sending-out similar calls to assess the availability of third-party applications.

 - Reporting metrics to external applications.